sidhuja/sidhuja/README.md

 - 🎨 I'm an artistic soul who enjoys practicing henna and journaling during my free time.
 - 📚 I'm an avid reader of fictional novels, always seeking to travel into different worlds.
 - 🐾 I cherish quality time with my furry friend, Mishri, who brightens up my life.
-- ☕ I'm a coffee enthusiast and love experimenting with new coffee drinks, creating my own little brew masterpieces.
+- ☕ I'm a coffee enthusiast and love experimenting with new coffee drinks.

 🚀 Technical Skills: